anonyco/FastestSmallestTextEncoderDecoder/README.md

 ## Continuity

-I try my best to be a realist, and what's more realistic than death?
-I am going to die someday and it may be tomorrow in a car crash.
-You never know.
-As I have no coder freinds to look out for my projects, I'm looking for anyone who wants to be a collaborator on this project in the event of the unforseen.
-Reach out to me at wowzeryest@gmail.com.
-If issues/pulls start piling up over the course of months, assume the worst.
-As I am trying my best to do my part to help the community, I encourage every developer to share their projects with other people to ensure continuity.
+Feel free to reach out to me at wowzeryest@gmail.com.
+I am fairly attentive to my github account, but in the unlikely event that issues/pulls start piling up, I of course welcome others to step in and contribute.
+I am widely open to input and collaboration from anyone on all of my projects.